Activities for Children with Disabilities

 - Triathlons: a swim, followed by a bike ride and then a run, levels based on age range and abilities, some offer a relay option where a different person competes in each discipline, training camps exist to prepare athletes

-A full list of adaptive sports can be found on Disabled Sports USA, along with detailed information about current programs and how to get involved as either a participant or as a volunteer.
+A full list of adaptive sports can be found on Move United USA, along with detailed information about current programs and how to get involved as either a participant or as a volunteer.

 What are the therapeutic benefits of adaptive sports?